 |Intake||February, May & September|

-Potential students of the BTEC Level 5 HND Diploma in Health and Social Care (Management) are required to meet certain criteria in order to join the programme.
-The following requirements need to be fulfilled in order to study the BTEC Level 5 HND Diploma in Health and Social Care (Management) at the UKCBC:
+Potential students of the BTEC Level 5 HND Diploma in Health and Social Care (Management) are required to meet the following criteria to join the programme at UKCBC:

 - BTEC Level 3 qualification in Health and Social Care or related studies